 - Gaborone, Botswana, serving the countries south of the Sahel and parts of West Africa

 - San Salvador, serving Latin America and the Caribbean

-Regional ILEAs offer a six-week Law Enforcement and Leadership Development course as well as specialized courses throughout the year.
-ILEA are staffed by instructors from U.S. government law enforcement agencies that are expert in topics such as:
+Regional ILEAs offer a Law Enforcement and Leadership Development course, as well as specialized courses throughout the year.
+ILEA Roswell, engages senior and executive level personnel in symposia to develop leadership skills to address transnational organized crime.
+ILEAs are staffed by instructors from U.S. government law enforcement agencies that are expert in topics such as: